altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Open the `android` folder in a new window.
 - The first time it can take a while to load
 - Go to the menu Build -> generate signed bundle/apk
+   - If this is not yet available, click on Build -> Make project, then retry
 - Select APK + next
-- Create new key/use existing
+- Create new key or use an existing one
-- Check on box for remember password
+- If creating a new key, check on box for remember password
 - Use release & create
-- When it's done, it will appear in Android folder
-- Build will be in android + app + release
+- When it's done, build will be in android + app + release

 ## Annotated source code